Iron Mountain (company): Expansion and consolidation (2000–present)

-Since 1980, Iron Mountain has grown through acquisitions.
-Revenue increased from $3 million in 1981 to $2.7 billion at the end of 2007.

 In February 2000, Iron Mountain Incorporated announced the completion of its acquisition of Pierce Leahy Corp.
 (NYSE:PLH) in a stock-for-stock merger valued at approximately $1.1 billion.
 In 2004, Iron Mountain formed a digital assets division called "Iron Mountain Digital", following the acquisition of Connected Corporation, a maker of online PC backup software.
 In 2005, Iron Mountain Digital bought LiveVault, a provider of online backup software for server data.
 In 2007 Iron Mountain acquired Stratify Inc., one of the larger e-discovery service providers at the production end of the Electronic Discovery Reference Model (EDRM).
 The acquired businesses of LiveVault and Stratify Inc. were consolidated into Iron Mountain Digital.
 In 1981, Richard Reese became the company's CEO.
 In 1995, he concurrently assumed the position of chairman.
-He remained in the CEO until June 2008, when he was replaced by Bob Brennan, but he remained in the chairman's seat.
+He remained as CEO until June 2008, when he was replaced by Bob Brennan, but he remained in the chairman's seat.
 In April 2011, the company announced Brennan's departure, and Reese resumed his former title.

-In February 2010, Iron Mountain acquired a California-based eDiscovery and content archiving software provider, Mimosa Systems.
-The acquisition too was absorbed into Iron Mountain Digital.

-In May 2011, Iron Mountain divested Iron Mountain Digital, which was acquired by the British enterprise search and knowledge management firm Autonomy corporation for $380 million.
-In August 2011, Hewlett-Packard acquired the Cambridge based Autonomy, and amalgamated the operations of Autonomy (which included Iron Mountain Digital) into HP's enterprise software division.

-In May 2012, Iron Mountain expanded its high-security storage facility business through the acquisition of three records storage firms—File House Offsite Record Storage in Fredericksburg, Virginia, and Document Systems Inc. in Columbia, South Carolina and First National Safe Deposit in Philadelphia.

-In November 2013, Iron Mountain announced it would be shutting down its Saint John, New Brunswick contact center in 2014.
-Many of the jobs were transitioned to Convergys.
+In February 2010, Iron Mountain acquired California-based eDiscovery and content archiving software provider, Mimosa Systems.
+The acquisition, too, was absorbed into Iron Mountain Digital.
+In May 2011, Iron Mountain divested Iron Mountain Digital, which was acquired by the British enterprise search and knowledge management firm Autonomy Corporation for $380 million.
+In August 2011, Hewlett-Packard acquired the Cambridge-based Autonomy, and amalgamated the operations of Autonomy (which included Iron Mountain Digital) into HP's enterprise software division.
+In May 2012, Iron Mountain expanded its high-security storage facility business through the acquisition of three records storage firms—File House Offsite Record Storage in Fredericksburg, Virginia; and Document Systems Inc. in Columbia, South Carolina; and First National Safe Deposit in Philadelphia.
+In November 2013, Iron Mountain announced it would be shutting down its Saint John, New Brunswick, contact center in 2014.

 As of January 1, 2014, Iron Mountain successfully converted to a real estate investment trust after approval of private letter ruling requests by the IRS to classify steel racking structures as qualified real estate assets.

 At the end of April 2015, Iron Mountain announced it would acquire Australian data protection services provider Recall Holdings for around $2.2 billion in cash and stock.
 At the end of March 2016, the Australian Competition & Consumer Commission released a statement saying it would not block the acquisition of Recall pursuant to Iron Mountain's agreement to divest most of its Australian business.
 At the same time, the Canadian Competition Bureau announced it entered an agreement with Iron Mountain to allow the acquisition as long as Iron Mountain divested records management assets in the markets in which it found the acquisition would limit effective remaining competitors: Toronto, Montreal, Ottawa, Calgary, Edmonton and Vancouver.